-Pronouncing words in the standard way or nasal accents are common problems since these babies use nose to send the air out rather than through oral air space.
+Pronouncing words in the standard way or nasal accents are common problems since these babies use their nose to send the air out rather than through oral air space.

 The treatment of the cleft palate and lip

 We need teams of medical specialists to treat these defects.
-The first specialist that can help you is pediatrician.
+The first specialist that can help you is a pediatrician.
 Pediatricians can refer you to the other specialist for the treatment of the cleft palate and lip.

 Doctors and specialists that can collaboratively help you in this case are:

 - Plastic surgeons